Choose your preferred language. We speak English and 43 other languages.

 All reservations with instant confirmation on Booking.com are confirmed directly to the Provider according to their registered availability online.
 Booking.com provides guidelines and supports accommodation providers in order to quickly solve overbookings.
 Accommodation providers are required to honour all reservations made on the website and are the sole responsible for the management of overbooking cases.
 If an accommodation provider overbooks and cannot offer a suitable alternative accommodation, the guest has the option to cancel their booking at no cost (with a full refund of any prepayment), or choose a similar accommodation with the same price, if available.

 Refund times depend on the type of payment.
-Reservations with Payments by Booking.com are paid upfront and, in 90% of cases, the refund process takes up to 5 business days after:
+For reservations with payment facilitated by Booking.com, we refund the guest.
+In 90% of cases, the refund is processed within 5 business days after:

 a) the cancellation of the reservation due to confirmed overbooking; or